 Fred worked ten years on staff at TSR Inc., a large game (Dungeon's & Dragons) and paperback publisher in the beautiful north woods of Wisconsin.
 A publishing company that was in a rural setting was the perfect situation.
 Aside from engaging in many outdoor activities Fred was given the chance to work with a group of talented artists each and every day.
 Eventually the company was bought by Wizards of the Coast (makers of Magic the Gathering) and relocated the company to Seattle, where Fred worked and lived for another year.

 While living in Seattle Fred, a couple of friends and, then, finance Sandy attended a gallery open house.
 He found the idea of painting for the mere sake of the painting a very appealing one.
 So began an eight year period of fine art.

-Currently Fred works days as a Concept artist for Warner Brotheres Interactive Entertainment Turbine Inc. in the Boston area where he resides with his lovely wife and two strapping sons.
-When time permits he rolls into the studio to paint.
+Fred worked for four years as a Concept artist for Warner Brotheres Interactive Entertainment Turbine Inc. in the Boston area where he worked on Lord of the Rings Online, Dungeons & Dragons Online and Infinite Crisis.
 His work has appeared in Southwest Art magazine, International Artist magazine, and on the covers of the following magazines; Rocky Mountain Rider, Beef and High Sonoran Style.
 His originals have hung in such galleries as Trailside galleries in Scottsdale AZ and Jackson WY, Heritage Gallery in Scottsdale AZ, El Presidio Gallery in Tucson AZ, Dana gallery in Missoula MT, Lee Youngman gallery in Calistoga CA, Meyer's-Rive Gauche in Scottsdale AZ, Mountain Trails in Jackson and Cody WY and currently in Mountain Trails in Sedona, AZ.
 Fred's limited edition giclee prints are both published by Mill Pond Press as well as self published.